 - Why would these values matter to your guests?

-- Why did you decide to start a rental business or Property Management company?
+- Why did you decide to start a hospitality business?

 - Does your Vacation Rental business fulfill a need in the area?
 (Such as you saw a need for larger homes, you wanted to provide a luxury experience, you wanted to give guests a place where they could participate in something special?)